Vonr/compact_strings/README.md

 allocation pointed to can hold.

 The capacity may not be needed when stored in a list structure, especially when the (byte)strings are immutable.
-The pointer also causes indirection to memory unlikely to be cache-local.
+Furthermore, since each (byte)string uses its own allocation, large lists will create many allocations, which can be quite slow.

 This crate instead stores lists of (byte)strings as two vectors:
 1. Metadata - which holds the starting indexes of the (byte)strings